sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-driven-dpu-scope-setup.md

 ### 6.1.
 Card level NPU-to-DPU liveness probe

+In `DPU-Driven-DPU-Scope` setup, same as ENI-level HA setup, the BFD probe will:

+- Setup and probe both DPUs, and both DPUs will be responding the BFD probes.
-In `DPU-Driven-DPU-Scope` setup, the BFD probe will still be used for controlling the traffic forwarding behavior from NPU to DPU, and won't be used as the health signal for triggering any failover inside DPU.
+- Still only be used for controlling the traffic forwarding behavior from NPU to DPU, and won't be used as the health signal for triggering any failover inside DPU.

 Unlike the ENI-level HA setup, BFD probe can work alone to make the traffic forwarding decision without ENI level info.
 To achieve this, the SDN controller will program the HA set to NPU with the preferred DPU as active/standby setting.